-The run up to Christmas can be an interesting time for HR professionals.
-With matters including staff holidays, the increased propensity for sickness absence, the staff Christmas party and how to appropriately and fairly reward staff, the arrival of Christmas Day can be a welcome relief for business owners and their HR teams!
+The run up to Christmas can be a difficult time for HR professionals in a business.
+With matters including staff holidays, the increased propensity for sickness absence, the staff Christmas party and how to appropriately and fairly reward staff to address, the coming of Christmas Day can be a welcome relief!By Karen Credie, KMCHR

 With such a feast of HR issues to cover, we have decided to give you our tips in bite-size form.In a series of three blogs this December, we’ll be serving up a starter, main course and dessert of HR tips.

 In our ‘starter’ blog, we look at the staff Christmas party and how to stop a celebration turning into employment law calamity.Treating your staff to a night out in the run up to Christmas is a tradition that many companies like to maintain.
 The work’s Christmas ‘Do’ is a great way to show staff how much you appreciate their efforts and can simultaneously go a long way to help team building and staff morale.
 However, a combination of high spirits and alcohol can turn the staff Christmas party into a disaster for employers.